 **This story is part of our series examining the cases of missing and murdered women along The Highway of Tears.
 The Highway of Tears is an isolated 725-kilometer stretch of Highway 16 between Prince George and Prince Rupert in British Columbia, Canada.
 This highway has been the location of many murders and disappearances beginning as early as the 1970s.
 Indigenous women make up the majority of these victims with almost all of their cases going unsolved and their families still searching for answers.
 For an in-depth look into this, and many other cases along this highway we recommend reading Jessica McDiarmid’s book Highway of Tears

-In 2006, Aielah Katerina Saric-Auger was fourteen-years-old and living in Prince George, British Columbia with her family.
+In 2006, Aielah Katerina Saric-Auger was 14-years-old and living in Prince George, British Columbia with her family.
 Aielah was the youngest of six children and was part of the Leidli T’enneh First Nations.
 Aielah, her siblings and mother were a close unit, despite moving around a lot and even being separated for periods of time.

 On Thursday, February 2—Aielah, her sister Kyla and brother Tim headed to the Pine Centre Mall to spend the day shopping and hanging out.
 Pine Centre Mall was located four kilometers from their house and was the largest of its kind in Prince George at that time.